AzureAD/microsoft-authentication-library-for-dotnet/msal-3x-blog.md

 .Build();
 ```

-You'll find a more complete code sample in [Client applications in MSAL 3.x](Client-Applications-in-MSAL-3.x)
+You'll find a more complete code sample in [Client applications](Client-Applications)

 ### Acquiring a token also got simpler